-- Coarse adjustment: In the waveform display area, hold the waveform and put one finger to slide up and down for changing the vertical position of the waveform. - 2) Fine adjustment: After the waveform moves vertically, click the fine adjustment button in the lower left corner of the screen to fine adjust the vertical position of the waveform for the current channel.
+- Coarse adjustment: In the waveform display area, hold the waveform and put one finger to slide up and down for changing the vertical position of the waveform. - Fine adjustment: Click the fine adjustment button in the lower left corner of the screen to fine adjust the vertical position of the waveform for the current channel.